 It connects via USB-3 which both powers and transmits data.
 It’s an IPS monitor that allows more light to pass through for viewing wider angles and receiving brighter colors.
 It’s backward compatible with a USB-2 laptop or device.

-It weighs just under two pounds and is a mere .3 inch deep.
+The ASUS MB169B portable monitors weigh just under two pounds and are a mere .3 inch deep.
 It comes with an Asus smart case and an auto-adjusting stand for viewing different orientations.
 It’s a slim, light, portable monitor with full HD functionality.

 The color is good, but it doesn’t run a full-color gamut.
 If you’re doing office work or watching movies, this won’t be as noticeable as it would be to photo editors or designers.